LayneSmith/site-jlsmith.net/README.md

-# template-site
+# Source files for jlsmith.net
-Starting point for html projects
+This repo holds the source files for the site jlsmith.net